hrntsm/Tunny-docs/docs_v1/getting-start/index.md

 This page is the documentation for `version 1` of Tunny.

+For more information on how to use the examples, please go to the Examples page from the sidebar on the left.

 Tunny is inspired by components such as Galapagos, [Opossum](https://www.food4rhino.com/en/app/opossum-optimization-solver-surrogate-models), and [Wallacei](https://www.food4rhino.com/en/app/wallacei), and can be used in a